kleenkanteen/my-website/src/content/blog/lead-engineer-keepsake.md

 # The fun

 The interesting part is that I get to work in a software team that is similar to the real world.
 It's fun.
 I was in a rut when things in Keepsake were slow in July.
-The whole month actually.
-My sleep schedule was wack.
+The whole month actually, my sleep schedule was wack.
+I was sleeping at 5am.
 I couldn't find an idea that excited me, even though I had 100 ideas written down, some that were pretty good.
-I wanted to work on something more serious with a team.
-Like how my 1 year fullstack internship was.
+I wanted to work on something more serious with a team, like how my 1 year fullstack internship was.
 It's fun working with others.
-In late Aug, after guaranteeing a committed team with the 4 other devs, speed picked up.
+Then with Keepsake in late Aug, after guaranteeing a committed team with the 4 other devs, speed picked up.
 Things are being made, technical problems are being solved.
 It's getting close to a real job.

 I did have experience leading devs as I did 6 online hackathons in the 6 months preceding that.
 Each were 20-30 hours of total effort, on average from 3-7 days.
 Each was with 2 other devs that I had sought out and invited.
 I learnt how to identify talent (look at their github), plan a project, write tickets, break them down to manageable size, and communicate well.
 I learnt how to ship something from scratch as a team, as ragtag as it was.
 Keepsake is a level above that.
 It's like a serious hackathon but the idea has market validation and you're not just working on it for a couple days.

 # How I am doing

 You might be wondering, how am I doing as a lead engineer/tech lead?
 A dev today told me I am doing well and I was flattered.
 I think I'm doing an average job.
 I'm spending so much time communicating instead of coding.
-I have a high level view of the tickets so I've been able to prevent duplicate work or question something that is low value so the other 2 founders agree to leave it out of the MVP.
+I have a high level view of the tickets, so I've been able to prevent duplicate work form being done, or communicate if I think something is low value, so the other 2 founders will agree to leave it out of the MVP.

 The past 2 weeks I have not been able to write code.
-I did do a good bit of aws and gcp setup for devops stuff though.
-Most of my time is communicating, such as asking for clarification on tickets on linear from Justin and Isabella, or suggesting we leave x out of the MVP since it wouldn't bring much value.
-Or I respond to dev questions about their tickets and jumping in a call to help out.
+I did do a good bit of aws and gcp setup for devops stuff.
+But most of my time is communicating, such as asking for clarification on tickets on linear from Justin and Isabella, or suggesting we leave x out of the MVP since it wouldn't bring much value.
+Or I respond to dev questions about their tickets, or jumping in a call to help them out on it.
 I do feel productive.
-But not as much as when I finish a feature, such as when yesterday I got ci/cd set up on the staging branch to autodeploy to gcp cloud run for every commit.
-That felt good seeing my (config) code come work and do something impactful.
+But not as much as when I finish a feature, such as yesterday, when I got ci/cd set up on the staging branch to autodeploy to gcp cloud run for every commit.
+That felt good seeing my config code come to life and do something meaningful.
+Helping others is meaningful as well though.

 Hopefully I can manage well enough so at least half of my time can be spent coding.
 I hope Keepsake makes a lot of money and I can learn what it takes to take a SaaS from $0 monthly revenue to $100k as the lead engineer.
 There's a long road ahead for me and for Keepsake and I'm looking forward to it.